"We at NYSPACE learn not only what is currently on the market, but what will be on the market next week, next month or next year."

 his section is rather long, but extremely important.
 Nothing can be fully comprehensive, even in such length - it would take volumes.
 And every tenants needs are somewhat unique.
 We at NYSPACE pride ourselves at bringing a technical approach in comparing the several spaces a tenant will be (and should be) considering and negotiating for, and make every effort to keep our tenants fully informed of all such comparisons and their ramifications.
 So with this caveat, we hope you find this informative.

 NYSPACE has all available listings in Manhattan.
 We receive mailings from owners and owner's agents.
 We subscribe to the computer listing services.
 But most importantly, we also use our own network of experienced brokers to make daily contact with building owners and agents, and others who, for one reason or another, are not in the computer listings and/or are not represented by agents.
 By this personal contact we at NYSPACE learn not only what is currently on the market, but what WILL BE on the market next week, next month or next year.
 Each of our professional tenant representatives are experts in a specific geographic region of Manhattan and do their own tracking of that area, making our in-house data base the most accurate and up-to-date of any in the city.
 This information is shared by the entire office.
-In times of low vacancy rates or in volatile times, like now, it is just human nature for some landlords and their leasing agents to hold back some information from the mailings and the listing services, especially small spaces about to come to the market.
+In times of low vacancy rates, like now, it is just human nature for some landlords and their leasing agents to hold back some information from the mailings and the listing services, especially small spaces about to come to the market.
 Because of our long-term relationships with these owners and agents, we know about these spaces too.
 This comprehensive and cooperative approach has helped make us, we believe, the most competitive brokers in Manhattan, and the best tenant-only firm.

 There are several other issues, which are often missed or misunderstood, but are essential.
 Escalations, the formula or percentage by which the rent increases each year varies from building to building.
 It could be as simple as a straight percentage increase (3% to 4% for example) or the Consumer Price Index (CPI) which theoretically keeps up with inflation, the direct operating expenses of the building, or based on some unrelated concept such as the percentage of increased wages received by building employees (Porter's Wage) with or without their fringe benefits, etc, etc, etc. A tenant should become fully informed of these various formulas so as to truly compare one space's lease terms to another.
 In addition, most buildings pass along increases in real estate taxes, fuel, utilities, etc. Some of these are insignificant.
 Most are not.
 So in comparing spaces, the rent per square foot is just the beginning.